MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M05L07_BPF.md

 29. Expand **Action Items** and select **Approvals**.

-30. You should have one approval waiting for you.
+30. You should have one new approval waiting for you.
 Click on the approval.

 31. The Approval pane will open.
-Select **Approve**.
+Select **Approve** in **Choose your response**.

 32. Provide **Comments** and click **Confirm**.